sohailmamdani/sohailmamdani.github.io/_posts/2017-04-24-from-jamf-to-chef-part-1.markdown

 Then, about two months into my time as a Jamf admin at eBay, I decided to learn it so I wouldn't feel stupid everytime I went on Jamfnation to ask a question.

 ### A Shift in the Ecosystem
-Here's something I realized early on.
-The visual-centric way of administering a Mac endpoint is a dead-end.
+Here's something I realized early on: *The visual-centric way of administering a Mac endpoint is a dead-end*.
 Even though being a Jamf admin still means you spend a fair bit of time  with a graphical UI, I don't know a single person in the Jamf community worth their salt who doesn't have a respectable collection of at least Bash scripts.
 More often than not, like me, a lot of admins have developed custom workflows in Bash, Applescript, Python, whatever, and are just using Jamf as a sort of API framework (sometimes, we even make RESTful calls to the Jamf API).

 So, even though the Jamf system is something of a monolithic black box, by working with the Jamf API and the commands available via the `jamf` binary as a sort of extended API, admins have modularized the Jamf ecosystem.